Alterations to a Home Policy Supplement

 Standards for kitchen cupboards:

-- Minimum 32 mm thick HMR particleboard, laminated with high pressure decorative laminate for high resistance to surface wear, impact and scratching.
+- Minimum 32 mm thick HMR particleboard, laminated with high pressure decorative laminate, having characteristics of high resistance to surface wear, impact and scratching

 Doors and drawer fronts

 - Minimum 16 mm thick HMR particleboard or HMR medium density fibreboard (MDF), laminated with high pressure decorative laminate having medium resistance to surface wear, impact and scratching

 - Provide a 2 mm PVC plastic edge strip to all doors and drawers